ender-js/Ender/README.md

     $ npm install ender

-    //or if you're a boss and you're using the latest npm 1.0 rc, run:
+    //or if you're a boss and you're using the latest npm 1.0 rc:

     $ npm install ender -g

 This will install Ender as a command line tool.
-Try running

-    $ ender help

-That will print you out some command line docs and ensure everything is working fine :D
+So let's get to it...

 BUILD METHODS
 -------------